aljanabim/PyQt-demo/README.md

 ## Dependencies

-Make sure to have the following indstalled
+Make sure to have the following installed

 -   PyQt 5
 -   PyQt 5 Designer